bazilinskyy/coupled-sim/README.md

 Filling in these values into the formula above results in the following equation:
 ![acceleration equation simple](https://latex.codecogs.com/gif.latex?a%20%3D%20%5Cfrac%7B-625%7D%7B18%20%5Ccdot%20s%7D)

-The available distance to break is calculated by taking the first trigger point, the point where the passenger looks at the pedestrian when the distance between the two is less than 25 [m], substract the position of the pedestrian, and substract the desired stand still distance between the two.
+The available distance to brake is calculated by taking the first trigger point, the point where the passenger looks at the pedestrian when the distance between the two is less than 25 [m], subtract the position of the pedestrian, and subtract the desired standstill distance between the two.
 The deceleration can then be calculated with the resulting braking distance.
 Inside the *AICar* script in the *Decelerate_Car* function:
 ```
 // Compute adaptive deceleration needed to stop the AV at a fixed distance from the pedestrian